 The health inspector may have questions about your cart during Plan Review.
 Don’t guess the answers.
 Contact your cart manufacturer for the information.

 When purchasing a Top Dog Cart, you will be provided with schematics, specifications and photos of your cart that can be used for plan review.

 If you have purchased a Top Dog Cart, you may call Kay at

 321-972-8200 for assistance.

 You will be required to provide at least two photos of your cart to the health department.
 These photos must show the equipment and propane tank area.
 Though you are only required to provide two photos, the more you have available the better.

-You must complete and pass a Food Safety Certification course to get your license.
+To start a mobile food cart business in Florida you must complete and pass a Food Safety Certification course.
+This is required to get your license.
 You will have 30 days to complete certification after your final health inspection.